Top-10 Telehealth Features for Patients and Doctors a Successful App Should Offer

 Payment Gateway

-The ability to pay medical expenses from your smartphone should be essential in every telemedicine app.
-Integrated payment systems are required in all telemedicine specializations since they provide the following advantages:
+The ability to pay medical expenses from your smartphone should be vital in every telemedicine app.
+Integrated payment systems are a must in all telemedicine specializations as they provide the following advantages:

 • Every patient receives an automated invoice